Minnesota Psychiatric Services Provider

 Suboxone® is an important component of treating opioid dependence or addiction, but combining therapy with psychiatric care works better than either approach alone.
 Receiving individual therapeutic care is critical to giving you the tools necessary to succeed in your journey to recovery.

-How Group Therapy May Enhance Suboxone® Treatment
+How Group Therapy Can Enhance Medication Assisted Treatment (MAT)

 Group Suboxone® Therapy